 Winter is a great time to visit Canada, especially for the adventurous.
 From unique activities such as dog-sledding to the more traditional winter activities such as skiing and skating, there is something for everyone.
 Also, Canada boasts some of the world's biggest and best winter festivals this season.

-Eastern Canada, including Toronto and Montreal, has a short, fierce winter: sub-zero temps around -4 degrees Fahrenheit (-20 degrees Celsius) are not uncommon from December to February.
-At least one or two snowfalls of eight inches or more will likely hit in January and February.
+Eastern Canada, including Toronto and Montreal, has a short, fierce winter and sub-zero temps are not uncommon from December to February.
+At least one or two snowfalls of 8 inches or more will likely hit in January and February.